-Friday, some friends and I met Karelyn for lunch upstairs in the legendary member's only bar & lounge at the Society.
+Friday, we met at the legendary member's only bar & lounge at the Society.
 Even the stairway is lined with original pieces by famous illustrators.
-Karelyn treated us to a stellar lunch, where there was plenty to choose from - steak, shrimp, salmon, ribs, lobster tail... (that's just the meat!)
+We were treated to a stellar lunch, where there was plenty to choose from - steak, shrimp, salmon, ribs, lobster tail... (that's just the meat!)
 Also, there was a salad bar, fried plantains, and various vegetables.
 Since there was no limit, I sampled a few of the meat selections.
 We had good conversation, surrounded by great art - like a huge Norman Rockwell painting.
 I finished lunch off with pumpkin pie a la mode (one of my favorites).

 [The Member's Only lunchroom]

 After lunch, we rested and thumbed through some amazing old books in the Society's library.
 It was pretty surreal just hanging out in that place where the leaders of my field have conversed and met for decades.
 I didn't even have to ask for it!